stackbit-projects/megan-mccan-69a34/content/pages/index.md

     background_image_opacity: 12
     section_id: testimonials
   - type: form_section
-    content: >-
+    content: >
-      ## Let's talk
+      ## Treatment Enquiries

-      If you would like more information about my services and pricing, please contact me using the form below.
+      If you would like more information about my treatments and pricing, please contact me using this form.

+      ## Testimonials

+      If you would like to submit a testimonial to be features on my website / social pages please use this form.

+      ## Response Time

+      I aim to respond to all queries within 48 business hours, however during busy periods and holidays this may not always be possible.
     content_align: left
     form_position: right
     form_width: fifty